sander-ali/sander-ali.github.io/_projects/2025-02-23-Daily_AI_News.md

 What excites you most about V7’s capabilities?

-<a href="https://updates.midjourney.com/content/media/2025/04/Draft-Mode-V1.6---Subtitles.mp4"> Check out the video </a>
+Read more about it on their <a href="https://updates.midjourney.com/v7-alpha/"> Information </a> Page

 <div style="display: flex; justify-content: center; align-items: center;">
   <div class="pswp-gallery pswp-gallery--single-column" id="gallery--news" style="display: flex; gap: 20px; flex-wrap: wrap; justify-content: center;">